The system

 The Declaration of Interests (DoI) System has two parts:

-- A Microsoft Teams app for reviewers that allows each interest to be reviewed and a declaration recorded.
+2. A Review and Manage app for reviewers that allows each interest to be reviewed and a mitigation recorded.

 Together they form a complete historical record of what interests were declared, how they were mitigated and when this happened.